hackclub/hackclub/workshops/beatmaker/README.md

 ```

-We will then start writing our JavaScript code in the `script.js` file.
+We will start writing our JavaScript code in the `script.js` file.

 ```javascript